DiRAC-Training/FM001-Bash-command-line/_episodes/01-connecting.md

 (Secure SHell) and is usually run through a terminal.
 To begin using an HPC system, we need to open a terminal.
-Different operating systems have different terminals, none of which are exactly the same in terms of their features and abilities while working on the operating system.
+Different operating systems have different terminals, none of which are exactly the same in terms of their features and abilities.
 When connected to the remote system, the experience between terminals will be identical as each will faithfully present the same experience of using that system.